 The Industry Training Appeal Board is established under the Industry Training Authority Act, SBC 2003, c 34 ("the Act").
-The Act is relatively new, but its public policy purpose is one of long standing, namely, to support the development and training of skilled trades workers to support BC industries.
+The Act's public policy purpose is one of long standing, namely, to support the development and training of skilled trades workers to support BC industries.